Svancara/FinDogAI/docs/Initial_project_description.md

 #### There are two methods how to manage costs:

 ##### A. Classic CRUD operations (e.g. Creating, Updating, Deleting costs).
- Application will manage a list of costs for each job on teh separate tab/screen.
-This is the "classic" way how to manage costs.
-However it should be also possible to add/update/delete costs by voice.
+ Application will manage a list of costs for each job on the separate tab/screen.
+This is the "classic" way to manage costs.
+However, it should also be possible to add/update/delete costs by voice.
 A list of costs can be filtered by the cost type (transport, material, labor, machine, other) and updated on the specific page.

 ##### B. Event-based (e.g. Starting work, Stopping work, Adding material, etc.)